Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 Abstract

-ret2dlresolve is commonly assumed to be obsolete on modern Linux systems due to Full RELRO, eager binding, and the elimination of writable GOT entries.
-This paper demonstrates that this assumption is fundamentally incomplete.
+ret2dlresolve is commonly considered obsolete on modern Linux systems due to Full RELRO, eager binding, and the removal of writable GOT entries.
+This paper demonstrates that this assumption is incomplete.

-We introduce ret2dso, a runtime exploitation technique that achieves arbitrary code execution under Full RELRO, without PLT, without GOT, and without absolute address disclosure, by corrupting dynamic loader metadata of already-loaded DSOs.
+We introduce ret2dso, a runtime exploitation technique that regains arbitrary code execution under Full RELRO, without PLT, without GOT, and without absolute address disclosures, by corrupting dynamic loader metadata of already-loaded DSOs.

-Rather than explicitly forcing the dynamic linker to resolve attacker-controlled symbols, ret2dso abuses legitimate runtime resolution paths and the loader’s implicit trust in its own mutable metadata, resulting in direct and deterministic control of RIP.
+Rather than explicitly forcing the dynamic linker to resolve a symbol, ret2dso abuses legitimate runtime resolution paths and the loader’s implicit trust in its own metadata, resulting in direct control of RIP.

-This paper explicitly separates invariant, mechanism, and demonstration, and presents a fully detailed end-to-end proof-of-concept intended as a research-grade reference for modern post-mitigation exploitation.
+This paper intentionally separates invariant, mechanism, and demonstration, and presents a fully detailed end-to-end proof-of-concept.

 1. Threat Model